chinese-zodiac/exotic-farms-fe/app/review.md

 CZF/BNB https://pancakeswap.finance/add/0x7c1608C004F20c3520f70b924E2BfeF092dA0043/BNB
 CZF/BUSD https://pancakeswap.finance/add/0x7c1608C004F20c3520f70b924E2BfeF092dA0043/0xe9e7cea3dedca5984780bafc599bd69add087d56

+# Note I am not able to test this fully (except mock and test) as I couldn't create LP on testnet
-- If the LP token has already been approved, then it should instead display a "Deposit LP" button if the LP token balance of the wallet is more than zero.
+` done `- If the LP token has already been approved, then it should instead display a "Deposit LP" button if the LP token balance of the wallet is more than zero.
 Otherwise, it should have a "Mint LP" button which links to the correct LP minting on Pancakeswap.

 Disclaimer
 `done` - Fix spacing to match figma

-app.1inch.io
-1inch - DeFi / DEX aggregator on Ethereum, Binance Smart Chain, Optimism, Polygon, Arbitrum

-DeFi / DEX aggregator with the most liquidity and the best rates on Ethereum, Binance Smart Chain, Optimism, Polygon, 1inch dApp is an entry point to the 1inch Network's ...

 ---